 Semi-Truck Lawsuits Over Right Turn Accident Injuries

 Truck accidents of any type can be fatal or cause devastating injuries simply because of the size and weight of commercial trucks.
 An eighteen-wheeler can weigh 40 tons.
-A specific designation, light truck, is something of a misnomer when it comes to thinking about the weight vis-à-vis a car.
-Light trucks can be five-ton vehicles.
-Cars, by contrast, weigh about one and a half tons.
-Even a pickup or van weighs just over two tons.
+A light truck, which is a specific truck designation that weighs five tons, is something of a misnomer when it comes to thinking about the weight vis-à-vis a car.
+Cars weigh about one and a half tons, and a pickup or van weighs just over two tons.

-One of the most common types of truck accidents is caused by a wide right turn.
-Careless wide right turn truck accidents can cause severe damage and can be especially dangerous as they can result in head-on collisions or side-impact collisions, or even cause cars to be trapped between the truck and the other side of the lane.
-If you or a loved one has been a victim of a truck-related incident contact a trusted truck accident attorney today to discuss your legal options.
+One of the most common types of truck accidents is a wide right turn accident.
+Careless wide right turn truck accidents can cause severe damage and be especially dangerous as they can result in head-on collisions, side-impact collisions, or even trap cars between the truck and the other side of the lane.
+Contact a trusted truck accident attorney today to discuss your legal options if you or a loved one has been a victim of a truck-related incident.

 Here’s Why Wide Right Turn Truck Accidents Take Place

-To make a wide right turn, a driver needs to swing the truck to the left first.
+To make a wide right turn, a driver must first swing the truck to the left.
 The first type of wide right turn accident occurs if the truck swings too far to the left.
-It can actually go into the left lane and hit vehicles there.
+It can actually go into the left lane and hit motor vehicles there.

 The second type of accident stems from the driver’s not going far enough to the left before making a right.
-Failure to swing left sufficiently can cause a rollover—another type of potentially calamitous truck accident in which the vehicle tips over.
-(Rollovers themselves can have devastating consequences, such as spillage of cargo over the roadway or fire, either from flammable cargo or the truck’s large fuel containers.)
-Not swinging left sufficiently can also cause the truck to go off the road.
+Failure to swing left sufficiently can cause a rollover—another potentially calamitous truck accident in which the vehicle tips over.
+Rollovers themselves can have devastating consequences, such as spillage of cargo over the roadway or fire, either from flammable cargo or the truck’s large fuel containers.
+Not swinging left sufficiently can cause the truck to go off the road.

 The third type can occur on a road with two right-turn lanes.
 As the truck turns, it can veer into the second-turn lane.
 If a car is in that lane, it can be crushed by the turning truck or trapped by it.

-The truck’s driver should use a turn signal, of course, to indicate an intention to turn right.
-But many car drivers don’t fully realize that a right turn on a big rig or tractor-trailer necessitates them swinging left first.
+The truck’s driver should use a turn signal to indicate an intention to turn right.
+However, many car drivers don’t fully realize that a right turn on a big rig or tractor-trailer necessitates them to swing left first.
 As a result, they might not realize the prudence of giving the truck a wide berth.

-Wide right turns are a difficult maneuver, even for a well-trained and experienced driver.
-These turns are significantly different than they are on a car, so making them should always be part of obtaining a commercial driver’s license (CDL).
+Wide right turns are difficult, even for a well-trained and experienced driver.
+These turns are significantly different than they are for a car, so making them should always be part of obtaining a commercial driver’s license (CDL).

-Drivers are specifically instructed in how to turn a truck right as part of the CDL application in Florida, which requires testing on the contents of the Florida CDL Handbook.
-Obtaining a CDL license in our state requires passage of skills testing and a series of hands-on observations of the driver, including testing and observing their right-hand turn proficiency.
-A driver with a CDL should, therefore, fully understand how to make a wide right-hand turn safely.
+Drivers receive instruction and training on how to turn a truck right as part of the CDL application in Florida, which requires testing on the contents of the Florida CDL Handbook.
+Obtaining a CDL license in our state requires the passage of skills testing and a series of hands-on observations of the driver, including testing and observing their right-hand turn proficiency.
+Therefore, a driver with a CDL should fully understand how to make a wide right-hand turn safely.

 For both reasons, trucking companies may be trying to make their runs with drivers who are not licensed and not necessarily even experienced in driving a truck.
-In areas where trucks differ significantly from cars and other vehicles, such as making a right-hand turn and operating a truck’s complicated air brakes, the consequences can be deadly.
+The consequences can be deadly in the ways that trucks differ significantly from cars and other vehicles that the unqualified driver is not prepared for, such as making a right-hand turn and operating a truck’s complicated air brakes.
 Both can cause wide right-hand turn truck accidents.